daihocmo/phat-trien/docs/len-lich.md

 5. Have a morning routine that would get you ready to tackle your day
 6. All meetings, appointments, classes lay it all out in your calendar.
-7. Have at least a consistent time for breakfast/lunch/dinner then sched it

-For beginners and self employed who also struggles with interruptions:
-The steps 1-7 must be met in order for it to be successful.

-8.Time block your calendar on weekdays ONLY from 5 am OR 6 am - 1pm OR 2pm. (weekends would serve as your "anything goes" days and rest days).
+7. Have at least a consistent time for breakfast/lunch/dinner then sched it 8.Time block your calendar on weekdays ONLY from 5 am OR 6 am - 1pm OR 2pm. (weekends would serve as your "anything goes" days and rest days).
 9.Lay out first all your hard commitments, appointments, meetings, classes etc.
 10. Sched what time you will wake up and do the morning routines together with breakfast and lunch.